On the existence of non-free totally reflexive modules: Abstract

 \section{Abstract}

-We prove that for a standard graded Cohen-Macaulay ring $R$, if the quotient $R/(\underline{x})$ admits non-free totally reflexive modules, where $\underline{x}$ is a system of parameters consisting of elements of degree one, then so does the ring $R$.
-As an application, we consider the question of which Stanley-Reisner rings of graphs admit non-free totally reflexive modules.
+For a standard graded Cohen-Macaulay ring $R$, if the quotient $R/(\underline{x})$ admits non-free totally reflexive modules, where $\underline{x}$ is a system of parameters consisting of elements of degree one, then so does the ring $R$.
+A non-constructive proof of this statement was given in \cite{Ta}.
+We give an explicit construction of the totally reflexive modules over $R$ obtained from those over $R/(\underline{x})$.

+We consider the question of which Stanley-Reisner rings of graphs admit non-free totally reflexive modules and discuss some examples.

+For an Artinian local ring $(R, \m)$ with $\m^3 =0$ and containing the complex numbers, we describe an explicit construction of uncountably many non-isomorphic indecomposable totally reflexive modules, under the assumption that at least one such non-free module exists.